On vector bundle manifolds with spherically symmetric metrics: Abstract

 \section{Abstract}

 We give a general description of the construction of weighted spherically symmetric metrics on vector bundle manifolds, i.e. the total space of a vector bundle $E\lrr M$, over a Riemannian manifold $M$, when $E$ is endowed with a metric connection.
-The tangent bundle of $E$ admits a canonical decomposition and thus it is possible to define an interesting class of `two weights' metrics with such weight functions depending on the fibre norm of $E$; hence the generalized concept of spherically symmetric metrics.
+The tangent bundle of $E$ admits a canonical decomposition and thus it is possible to define an interesting class of two-weights metrics with the weight functions depending on the fibre norm of $E$; hence the generalized concept of spherically symmetric metrics.
 We study its main properties and curvature equations.
-Finally we compute the holonomy of Bryant-Salamon type $\gdois$ manifolds.
+Finally we focus on a few applications and compute the holonomy of Bryant-Salamon type $\gdois$ manifolds.

 \ \\ {\bf Key Words:} vector bundle, metric connection, spherically symmetric metric, holonomy, $\gdois$ manifold. \ \\ {\bf MSC 2010:} (primary) 53C07, 53C25, 53C29; (secondary) 53C22, 53C55.